willamjonathan/FODS/assignment/week5/README.md

 I also downloaded the python file incase, the ipynb error.

 <br>
+The csv file is the data that i used.<br>
 The  png files show the proof of the working program.<br>

 <br>